 Call for Papers

-With these considerations in mind, we invite presentations from a wide variety of perspectives.
 The programme will have room for a limited number of long papers (45 minutes, plus 15 minutes for questions) and for a larger number of short papers (20 minutes, plus 10 minutes for questions).

 Please note that submitting a proposal does not automatically reserve a room at the conference, those submitting proposals for papers also need to book.